Integrative Neuroscience Requirements

 The following is an example of course sequence and project requirements that would maintain good academic standing and position a student to complete their Ph.D. in a timely manner.
 In addition to the following, students are expected to be actively engaged in research, the most important activity during one's graduate program.
 Also, this sample schedule includes only the minimum required minimum of courses.
 Students should plan to add appropriate additional courses in consultation with their advisors.

 Fall: Statistics (501), Cognitive and Behavioral Neuroscience I (561), First-year lectures, Independent Research (student must enroll even if for 0 credits), and Cognitive and Behavioral Neuroscience Colloquium I (581).

-Spring: Statistics (502), Cognitive and Behavioral Neuroscience II (562), First-year lectures, Independent Research (student must enroll even if for 0 credits), Cognitive and Behavioral Neuroscience Colloquium II (582).
+Spring: Statistics (502), Cognitive and Behavioral Neuroscience II (562), Seminar on Human Diversity, Independent Research (student must enroll even if for 0 credits), Cognitive and Behavioral Neuroscience Colloquium II (582).
 First Year Paper (if applicable) due by Aug 1.